-The Gran Fondo Asheville course starts with very short, punchy climbs, features long stretches of quiet, narrow, and winding country roads, and finishes with a classic climb up Elk Mountain to the Blue Ridge Parkway and a descent to finish at Wicked Weed Brewing’s Funkatorium, in downtown Asheville.
+Gran Fondo Asheville is a special Gran Fondo National Series event on many levels starting with the chance to see the alluring Asheville downtown and surrounding countryside from the perspective of your handlebars.
+Picked as one of our best road cycling events in the Southeast, the event is unique with a course that starts with very short, punchy climbs, features long stretches of quiet, narrow, and winding country roads, and finishes with a classic climb up Elk Mountain to the Blue Ridge Parkway and a descent to finish at Wicked Weed Brewing’s Funkatorium, in downtown Asheville.

-The GFNS event series was established in 2012 and comprises 12 European-style rides/races staged in the United States.
+The Gran Fondo National Series was established in 2012 and comprised 10+ European-style rides/races staged in the United States.
 Every GFNS event offers courses covering 30, 60, and 100-mile journeys through some of the most beautiful and challenging terrains in endurance sports.
 Timed sections allow riders to compete in specific course segments, while casual cyclists can ride at their own pace.
 Participants can ride as individuals or on teams.
 GFNS awards special prizes to the top riders in every age and gender category.
-Each rider is assigned an electronic timing chip to keep track of their progress throughout the course and to allow riders to compete for best time through highlighted sections.
+Each rider is assigned an electronic timing chip to keep track of their progress throughout the course and to allow riders to compete for the best time through highlighted sections.

 For the most competitive cyclists, the series partnered with USA Cycling to bring the one-day Gran Fondo National Championship into the portfolio of official USA Cycling National Championship events.
 The event is held annually, and a national championship jersey and medal are awarded to the overall winner in each Gran Route age group category.
 The 2023 USA Cycling Gran Fondo National Championship event will be held at Gran Fondo Maryland in Frederick, Maryland, on September 17.